YiboooMa/mayibo.github.io/content/post/CoNEXT2024/_index.md

 ---
-title: 🎉 Our paper was accepted by ACM CoNEXT 2024.
+title: Our paper was accepted by ACM CoNEXT 2024!
-summary: We provide recommendations for deploying and commercializing 5G networks to promote sustainable 5G connectivity.
+summary: We provide recommendations for promoting sustainable 5G connectivity.
 date: 2024-07-02

 # Featured image